mivano/mindbyte.nl/_posts/2021-11-21-build-a-github-actions-marketplace-using-github-cli-jekyll-and-tailwind-css.md

 done
 ```

 We now need to check if the file called `action.yml` actually exists by downloading it.
-The API option helps here again:
+The API command helps here again:

 ```bash
 actionfilename="action.yml"